rachev3/PHONE-SERVICE/README.md

 # 📱 Phone Service Management System

-## 📈 Status: Production Ready

-The system is fully functional and ready for production use, providing a complete solution for phone repair service management.

 ## 🎯 Overview

 Phone Service Management System is a comprehensive web application built with ASP.NET Core MVC 6.0 that streamlines phone repair services, customer requests, and phone model management.
 The system offers a user-friendly interface for both customers and service administrators to handle repair requests, track repairs, and manage phone inventory.